 If the solar array does produce more energy than can be used on site, it will be exported back to the grid, allowing the building to save through a process called "net-metering."
-The building's energy meter monitors both the amount of solar energy produced and the energy consumed from the utility (Con Edison, in New York City).
+The building's energy meter monitors both the amount of solar energy produced and the energy consumed from the utility.
 On each monthly bill, the customer will pay for the difference, or net, of the energy consumed from the utility minus the energy the solar PV system produced.
 In a given month, if the solar system produces more energy than the building consumes, the utility provides net-metering credits that can be used to offset energy usage from the utility in future months.
 You can think of it like rollover minutes on a phone plan.
-Con Edison has an introductory video here.
+Sustainable CUNY has net metering FAQ documents and an explanatory video here.